 What’s the date of your permanent residency?

-Tell me your date of birth.
+What is your date of birth?

-Can you say your country of birth?
+Can you say your country of birth? or Where were you born?

 What’s your country of nationality?